Quick/Quick/Documentation/ArrangeActAssert.md

 class OfferTests: XCTestCase {
   func testOffer_whenTheBananaIsPeeled_offersTheBanana() {
-    // Arrange: Create a banana.
+    // Arrange: Create a banana and peel it. let banana = Banana()
-    let banana = Banana()
+    banana.peel()

     // Act: Create the string used to offer the banana. let message = offer(banana)